kellywoldseth/deployToWeb/README.md

 ## Udacity Full Stack Javascript Developer Project 4

 ---
+### Notes For Reviewer
+Changes made since last submission: added hold before build in config.yml for cirlceCi, updated docs/Pipeline_description.md to be more descriptive, and added eb setenv PORT=$PORT USERNAME=$USERNAME to deploy script for backend.
+I was unable to added unit test script for backend because the starter code readMe specifically says: "There are no Unit test on the back-end" [(https://github.com/udacity/nd0067-c4-deployment-process-project-starter/blob/master/README.md)].
 # Udagram: Project Overview

 Starter code was provided by Udacity including the api and frontend of Udagram, an Instagram-like app, as the focus of this project was deploying the app.
 In this project, I combined IAM, RDS, S3, and Elastic Beanstalk from AWS to deploy the app.
 In addition, I used circleCi for continuous integration and continuous deployment.

 ### Dependencies